 The “misogynists” and “rape apologists” that “triggered” all those vulnerable independent women.
 She decided to blow the lid wide open on them.”

 As she researched it, she discovered a site called, “A Voice For Men.
-That led her the Men’s Right Movement.
-Cassie Jaye saw the Men’s Right Movement and the Voice For Men organization as the “patriarchy boogie-men” that she had been hearing about.
-She anticipated them to be misogynist.
-Often anticipating them to threaten her or objectify her sexually.
+That led her to the Men’s Right Movement.
+Cassie Jaye saw the Men’s Right Movement and the Voice For Men organization as the “patriarchy boogie-men” that she had heard about.
+She anticipated them to be the misogynists.
+Often expecting them to threaten her or objectify her sexually.
 Instead, all she saw was a staggering amount of discrimination and mistreatment of men.
-By the time she was editing the film, with all the facts, she was basically in tears of how badly this society has treated men.
+By the time she was editing the film, with all the facts, she was basically in tears of how poorly this society has treated men.

 She went to the feminists for answers, presenting facts to them.
 She asked how can feminism stand for equality and it’s biased to men?
 The feminists, her kind, shafted her, blackballed her film and lobbied to silence it.
 That is the film she made.
 Please take a look and see what happens when people start listening and reasoning.
 She challenged women to ask if they are doing what they want to do.
 Or are they feeling what they feel because feminists have brainwashed them?